nyirock/mg_wrapser/README.md

 For a standalone use the script is called directly with the required and optional parameters.
 ```
 Required parameters:
 -m, --metagenome       path to the metagenome file(s).
 Multiple files are submitted as a quoted comma-separated list.
 -r, --reference        path to the reference file(s).
 Multiple files are submitted as a quoted comma-separated list.

 Optional parameters:
+-n, --name             name for a project and a project directory.
+Default: "output".
+-a, --alignment_length minimum alignment length for the sequence to be retrieved in bp(number) or %(number followed by a "%"sign).
+Default: 50%.
+-i, --identity         minimum identity of the sequence to be retrieved (number from 0 to 100).
+Default: 95.
+-e, --e_value          BLAST E-value cutoff (e.g 0, 0.001, 1e-20 etc.).
+Defaut: 1e-5.
+--shear                Enables shearing reference sequences into fragments of specified lengths in bp.
+-f, format             Specifies an output format (csv and/or fasta supported).
+Default: fasta.
+--iterations           Enables iterative run of the program.
+Intialize parameter to "true" or a positive number.

+Optional flags:
+-h, --help             Displays a help string
+--debugging            Enables debugging messages if submitted
+--continue_from_previous Prevents directory re-writing
+--skip_blasting        Skips blasting step.
+Forces the program to use previous blast results.
 ```

 skfjskljfslkjfa